de-hwang/cse15l-lab-reports/lab-report-1.md

 After that is finished, your coding environment is now fully ready!
 ___

-## 2. Logging into the Remote Servers
+## 2. Accessing the Remote Servers

 With the setup ready, it's now time to login to the remote servers.